litprog/litprog/lit_v3/11_overview.md

 These can all be combined in a way that allows you to create a narrative that makes the most sense to understand your program.

+## Interlude on Motivation

+By now you have had a taste of how LitProg works, so I'd like to interject some comments on why you might want to use LitProg.

+### In-Place Updates of Fenced Blocks

+Validating that a program is correct, is not only important to communicate to readers, it is also part and parcel of the programming workflow.
+Most programmers are the first that want to know if their program is working or broken.
+Generating HTML/PDF documentation takes a bit of time and switching back and forth between a browser/pdf viewer and a code editor would introduce some friction into the programming workflow.
+To avoid this friction, LitProg can instead do in-place updates to the original Markdown files.
+The output that is captured during a build is inserted into the Markdown text.
+This works well for editors that detect and automatically reload files that have changed.
+When using `'litprog watch'` programmers can simply hit save and see the updated output of their program appear directly in their text editor.

+This approach also has the advantage that output of the most recent execution and viewing the Markdown files on github/gitlab/bitbucket can give a good idea of what the generated documentation will look like.
+Reviewing the diff of a commit can also demonstrate the behavioral change caused by a change in the source code, rather than looking at the output of a separate log file.

 !!! warning "The Pitfalls of Rewriting Input Files"

     Modifying the Markdown files as they are being edited by a programmer can cause some issues.
 These issues are similar to those encountered when using code formatters that do in-place updates of source code files: What happens if the file is edited again before the in-place update is completed?